Kinematic-Chemical analysis and Time tagging for the Diagonal Ridge Structure of the Galactic Outer Disk with LAMOST Red Giant Branch Stars: Conclusions

-In this paper, we use the RGB sample obtained by cross matching LAMOST and Gaia to analyze the distribution and chemical-kinematical-dynamical properties of the ridge in the outer disc from 8 to 18\,kpc.
-We find there are six long-lived ridges in the R$-$V$_\phi$ plane and present the time stamps onto it.
-Not only in the kinematical space we find or confirm the ridge features but also we have similar signals in the chemistry space (with gradient) and mass pattern.
-North-South comparisons are also shown that no clear different ridge features are detected for the location but at least for three ridges, the asymmetrical amplitude is clearly discovered.
-Moreover, the possible influence of ridge on the rotation curve (azimuthal velocity) are found in this work.
+In this work, we adopt the RGB sample obtained by cross matching LAMOST and Gaia to investigate the chemical-kinematical-dynamical properties of the well-known ridge structure in the outer disc from 8 to 15\,kpc.
+We find/confirm there are six ridges in the $R V_\phi$ plane and present the time-tagging onto these.
+Not only in the kinematical space we find the ridge features but also we detect some similar signals in the chemistry space (with gradient) and mass pattern.
+North-South comparisons are also shown that clear asymmetrical ridge features are almost everywhere such like vertical motions, chemistry and mass.
+Moreover, the new break feature found in recent Gaia EDR3 work is also confirmed and the possible influence of ridge on the rotation curve (azimuthal velocity) is also unveiled here.

-Furthermore, two kinds of ridges are confirmed again with more features, combining the ridge evolution, 3D velocity asymmetries and rotation curve signals related to ridges we propose that coupling mechanisms consist of internal and external such like spiral arm and Sgr perturbation are more important.
-In future work, we will make full use of more precise data and simulated dataset to push more for the structure of diagonal ridges.
+Furthermore, two kinds of ridges are confirmed again with more physical details.
+In combination with the ridge kinematic properties, 3D velocity asymmetries, vertical bulk motions, break, rotation curve signals related to ridges and some recent modelling progress.
+We find that bar resonance/dynamics should not be enough to explain these observational evidence especially for the break, so we speculate that coupling mechanisms with internal and external perturbations are more possible.
+In the future work, we will make full use of more precise dataset and simulated catalog to push more for this fascinating diagonal ridges topic, in particular the break.